k3vob/Autoencoder/README.md

 ## Sample use:

-Below shows the process of the model learning to take noisy/corrupted imaged data of handwritten letters as input, encode the data to ~6% of its original size, and then reconstruct it while removing all noise.
+Below shows the process of the model learning to take noisy/corrupted image data of handwritten letters as input, encode the data to ~6% of its original size, and then reconstruct it while removing all noise.

 ![alt text](https://i.imgur.com/QyES7ct.png "autoencoder")